Skip to content

 • producer_extra_config - a dictionary with additional Producer options in the format of librdkafka.

-Values in this dictionary cannot override settings already defined by other parameters, like broker_address and partitioner.
+Values in this dictionary cannot override settings already defined by other parameters, like broker_address.

 • consumer_extra_config - a dictionary with additional Consumer options in the format of librdkafka.